 Kristin Khalaf Gillard, PharmD, PhD, is an Executive Director at Dermira, a biopharmaceutical company dedicated to bringing biotech ingenuity to medical dermatology.
 In this role she leads the Health Economics and Outcomes Research (HEOR) function within Medical Affairs, supporting evidence generation activities to support product payer value propositions and endpoint strategies to optimize clinical trial design.
 Kristin previously worked in other HEOR roles, both as a researcher for a consulting firm and for a midsize biopharmaceutical company.
-Her research interest lies in instrument development to optimize measurement properties of clinical outcome assessments in clinical trials and outcomes research studies.
-Kristin received her bachelor’s degree from the University of California, Berkeley, her PharmD from the University of Southern California, and her PhD in Pharmaceutical Economics, Policy, and Outcomes Research at the University of Arizona.
+Her research interest lies in instrument development to optimize the measurement properties of clinical outcome assessments in clinical trials and outcomes research studies.
+Kristin received her bachelor’s degree from the University of California, Berkeley, her PharmD from the University of Southern California, and her Ph.D. in Pharmaceutical Economics, Policy, and Outcomes Research at the University of Arizona.
 Kristin resides in Long Beach, CA with her husband Patrick and their playful and adorable cat, Zombie.
 They enjoy traveling and their vacations range from luxurious getaways in Hawaii to rugged backpacking trips in Glacier National Park – but Jackson, WY is their favorite place to visit, no matter the season.

 Helen E. McKnight

-Helen McKnight graduated from University of Florida with a PharmD degree and completed a Pharmacy Practice (now called PGY-1) Residency at University of Maryland Medical System.
+Helen McKnight graduated from the University of Florida with a PharmD degree and completed a Pharmacy Practice (now called PGY-1) Residency at the University of Maryland Medical System.
 She has been a pharmacist for 22+ years.
 Prior to moving to Alabama, She practiced pharmacy in South Florida, then Upstate New York.
 Over the years, she’s been fortunate to be part of the ASHP “Leading Edge” and ASHP Foundation “Pharmacy Leadership Academy” programs.
 In 2016, she completed her MBA with an emphasis in Healthcare Management from New England College.

 Currently, she is the Director of Pharmacy Services at Princeton Baptist Medical Center in Birmingham, Alabama.
 The hospital has an average census of 250 patients.
-The pharmacy department has 44 employees including a Pharmacy Manager, 6 Clinical Pharmacy Specialists, 3 PGY-1 residents, 15 staff pharmacists, 13 pharmacy technicians, some part-time staff, an inventory management specialist plus 2 Auburn faculty members.
+The pharmacy department has 44 employees including a Pharmacy Manager, 6 Clinical Pharmacy Specialists, 3 PGY-1 residents, 15 staff pharmacists, 13 pharmacy technicians, some part-time staff, and inventory management specialists plus 2 Auburn faculty members.
 Last year, the pharmacy department welcomed over 50 students from Samford University McWhorter School of Pharmacy and Auburn University Harrison School of Pharmacy for APPE/IPPE rotations and Virginia College for pharmacy technician externships.
-She is involved in patient care in a different manner than those in clinical or staff roles.
+She is involved in inpatient care in a different manner than those in clinical or staff roles.
 Her job is to ensure medication safety and regulatory compliance for all patients in the hospital.